Pop Mart, a toy retailer that sells the popular Labubu toys in Singapore, is pursuing legal action over the unauthorised use of its images.

 Pop Mart International’s head of strategic partnership Kevin Zhang said none of these food vendors were authorised to do so.

 Notably, local bakery Ji Xiang had launched Labubu-inspired ang ku kueh.
-Co-owner Kelvin Toh had told MS News he began selling them in September, on a pre-order basis.
+Co-owner Kelvin Toh had told MS News that he began selling them in September, on a pre-order basis.

 Another business, Cantonese restaurant Peony Jade, also stopped taking pre-orders for its dark chocolate bao shaped like Zimomo — another character whose IP is managed by Pop Mart — when it was told about Pop Mart’s intention to take action.